SJern/quest_for_ml/notebooks/pca.md

 Look at this.
 Isn't it just beautiful?

 [1]: The reason orthonormality is part of the goal is that we do not want to do anything more than rotations.
-We do not want to modify $X$.
-We only want to re-express $X$ by carefully choosing a change of basis.
+We do not want to modify $$X$$.
+We only want to re-express $$X$$ by carefully choosing a change of basis.